grzegorz-aniol/RivaLLMatch/readme.md

 * emotional depth
 * narrative flow

-### Next round

-After completing a round, the next task is selected, and another round begins.
+For debate and persuasion task we evaluate following criteria:
+* clarity and structure
+* evidence and support
+* persuasiveness
+* addressing counterarguments

+### Asynchronous and resumable workflow

+The application schedule execution of every duel in a queue.
+A pool of asynchronous executors perform each duel request and store results in database.

 ### Results compilation

-RivaLLMatch collects the results and generates charts for each metric and the overall average for each model at the end of the session.
+When all results are completed, RivaLLMatch collects them and generates charts for each metric and the overall average for each model at the end of the session.
 Additionally, heat maps are created to visualize how models evaluated each other.

 ## Problem-solving results